Rob-McCormack/EC-Flat50Bench/THEORY.md

 - **Structural adversariality** can erase gradients in deterministic systems.
 - The failure is not due to stochastic transitions, but to **adversarial branch selection**.
 - This creates a new class of problems: **Deterministic but Optimization-Resistant Environments**.
+-

+### 7.1 The Signal-Noise Indistinguishability Principle

+In most games, you can tell the difference between a random opponent and a smart one.
+Random opponents make mistakes you can exploit; smart opponents create patterns you can learn. **EC erases this distinction.**

+After a capture, the defender chooses one of three rewrites.
+This choice could be:

+- A random dice roll
+- A fixed rotation (Play → Remove → Swap → repeat)
+- A superintelligent adversary optimizing your demise

+**The result is identical:** A **~33%** chance your winning capture becomes a losing position on the next move.

+**Why this matters:**
+If a learning algorithm cannot distinguish between losing to cosmic noise and losing to a superintelligence, then the problem is not the opponent—it is the protocol.
+The signal (opponent strategy) is indistinguishable from noise because the protocol itself adversarially decouples action from outcome.

 ## 8. EC as a Formal Model of Metric Corruption (Goodhart's Law)